 New Mexico Overtime and Labor Laws

-The minimum wage in New Mexico is $7.50 per hour, as of January 2009.
-Employees who customarily receive at least $30 per month in tips must receive at least $2.13 per hour from the employer, and the employee’s wage and tips must combine to equal at least $7.50 per hour.
+Employees who customarily receive at least $30 per month in tips must receive at least the tipped minimum wage rate per hour from the employer, and the employee’s wage and tips must combine to equal at least the regular minimum wage rate per hour.
 If a worker meets an exemption under New Mexico law (meaning he is not an “employee” and is not entitled to minimum wage), he may still be entitled to minimum wage under federal law, which is currently $7.25.

 The following cities and counties have enacted a higher minimum wage than New Mexico state law:

 The city of Albuquerque has set 2 different minimum wage rates depending on if an employer offers healthcare and/or childcare benefits of $2500 or more per year to the employee.

 - 2020: With benefits: $8.35/hour.
 Without Benefits: $9.35/hour.
 Tipped: $5.60/hour.

 - 2019: With benefits: $8.20/hour.
 Without Benefits: $9.20/hour.
 Tipped: $5.50/hour.